mahdouch9165/contract_analysis/README.md

 # Detecting Blockchain Scams through Smart Contract Profiling - Part 1

+## Disclaimer
+None of this is financial advice, or cybersecurity advice.
+This is a technical exploration of a method for detecting scams on the blockchain.
+It does not cover all scams, and does not guarantee safety.
+Please be careful with your investments, and do your own research.

 ## Introduction
 A common observation about scam tokens on blockchain networks is that they often utilize identical or highly similar source code.
 This occurs for several reasons: